TurkuNLP/turkunlp.github.io/teaching.md

 Level: Advanced

-The course teaches how to mine interesting information from a huge masses of raw text, such as all scientific literature written in English in a biomedical domain, or a general domain web crawl of Finnish texts.
+Understanding of the fundamental methods of mining information hidden in very large collections of text and integrating the result with other available databases and resources.
+The course will specifically focus on text mining of scientific literature in the biomedical domain, but will also foray into other domains.
+The students will gain a hands-on experience with the relevant tools and resources and will be able to apply the techniques to new domains.

 ### TKO_2098 Information Retrieval (5 op) (aka.
 Search Engines)